 This was the view for the defenders.
 Get your big rocks handy.
 "Squash those pesky Argolians!"

-Outside the Greater Propylia, at the high southeast corner of the citadel, looking toward Nafplio.
-The two is below the high bluff to the left and extends up the lower one at center.
+We're outside the Greater Propylia, looking toward Nafplio from the high southeast corner of the citadel.
+The town is below the high bluff to the left and extends up the lower one at center.
 The Argolid Gulf is beyond those bluffs and on this side of those more distant hills.

 The eastern casemates were used for storage and as military barracks.
 Erosion has left them partly open, this would have been a dark and gloomy area back in the day.